 Secondary school was just completely different to how things were like in primary school.
 Before secondary, I was so sociable and vivacious, I didn’t care about what anyone thought about me.
 I was just a chubby carefree kid.
 But secondary school kind of dulled that down and I was left with an almost empty shell of the person I once was.
-Allowing people to dictate the way I saw myself, is THE ONLY mistake I regret in life … okay I consider it to be one of the greatest mistakes of my life.
+I consider allowing people to dictate the way I saw myself, to be one of the greatest mistakes of my life.
 I have made many more mistakes after that but those stories can be told another day.

 So how did I change all of this?
 Well in year 11 I had a mini mental breakdown and ultimately I just didn’t know who I was and where I was going in life.
 That’s when I realised something had to change.
 Like they say first step to recovery is acceptance.
-I had to accept that there was something wrong with my self destructive actions.
+I had to accept that there was something wrong with how I allowed others to control my self perception.
 I found new interests.
-Instead of focusing on looking a certain way for other people I did it for me.
-I read more, I wrote more and I started doing street photography.
+Instead of focusing on looking a certain way for other people I looked good for me and started wearing clothes I liked.
+I started reading more, I wrote more and I started doing street photography.

 I am not perfect and I do still tend to dip in and out of my old habits.
 Old habits do die hard… very hard.
 Like SO hard.
 But creating this blog is one of my first steps to murdering that bastard of a habit.
 I don’t care what people say about this blog I just want to share my experiences and thoughts and opinions.
 So if you can relate then great we can be on this journey together.